Penguin (album): Background

-After Kirwan was fired following an altercation with the other band members during the Bare Trees tour, the band added guitarist Bob Weston and vocalist Dave Walker (formerly of Savoy Brown and The Idle Race) in September 1972.
-Weston was well known for playing slide guitar and had known the band from his touring period with Long John Baldry.
-Fleetwood Mac also hired Savoy Brown's road manager, John Courage.
-Rather than recording Penguin in a London studio, they hired the Rolling Stones Mobile Studio and brought it to Hampshire in order to record their next album within the domestic atmosphere of Benifold, their communal house.
-The album was subsequently mixed at AIR Studios in London.
+After Danny Kirwan was fired following an altercation with the other band members during the Bare Trees tour, the band added guitarist Bob Weston and vocalist Dave Walker (formerly of Savoy Brown and The Idle Race) in September 1972.
+Walker was already familiar with the members of Fleetwood Mac as Savoy Brown had shared the same bill with Fleetwood Mac on several occasions and Weston knew the band from his touring period with Long John Baldry.
+Fleetwood Mac also hired Savoy Brown's road manager, John Courage, around the same time that Weston and Walker joined the band.
+Fleetwood told Q magazine in 1990 that their music manager Clifford Davis suggested the addition of Walker as he wanted the band to have a frontman.

+Rather than record Penguin in a London studio, they hired the Rolling Stones Mobile Studio and brought it to Hampshire to record the album within the domestic atmosphere of Benifold, their communal house.
+Walker commented in a January 1973 interview with New Musical Express that the band planned on beginning the album's recording process that same month.
+He expected the arrangement with the mobile recording studio to be conducive to spontaneity and more flexibility, saying that "if anyone has an idea it’s just a matter of getting out of bed and going downstairs and recording it."

+Walker was featured on two tracks on Penguin, namely his own composition "The Derelict" and a cover of Junior Walker's hit "(I'm a) Road Runner" on which he also played harmonica solos.
+Walker said that his strained relationship with his wife distracted him from investing full focus on the recording process.
+He said that he spent time at a local pub during the sessions "because they sent me to the pub.
+'Just go down the pub, Dave, and we'll call you when we're ready'."
+The Penguin album was mixed at AIR Studios in London, where additional overdubs also occurred.
+While at Air Studios, Peter Green stopped by the recording studio to record an additional guitar track on "Night Watch".
+Steve Nye, who at the time was serving as a tape op at Air Studios, played organ on the song.

 The album's artwork was painted by Chris Moore and the gatefold photo was shot on location at Ludshott Common and Waggoners Wells in Hampshire, according to Dave Walker in an online Q&A interview.
-For the first time on a Fleetwood Mac album, Mick Fleetwood was credited in the album's liner notes with playing both drums and percussion, even though he did both on previous albums, although uncredited.

-The subsequent tour seemed to go well, and Penguin was the highest charting Fleetwood Mac album in the US at the time, clawing its way into the Top 50.
-However, during the recording of their next album, Mystery to Me, it was mutually agreed upon that Walker's vocal style and attitude "did not fit in" with Fleetwood Mac and by June 1973 he had left.
-If anything was ever recorded by Walker for Mystery to Me it was not used.
+The subsequent tour seemed to go well and Penguin was the highest charting Fleetwood Mac album in the US at the time, clawing its way into the Top 50.
+However, during the recording of their next album, Mystery to Me, it was mutually agreed that Walker's vocal style and attitude were unsuitable for Fleetwood Mac and by June 1973 he had left.
+Walker reflected that he "didn't do enough in Fleetwood Mac to warrant being in the band.

-Walker was featured on only two tracks on Penguin in the end, namely his own composition "The Derelict" and a cover of Junior Walker's hit "(I'm a) Road Runner" on which he also played harmonica solos.